corentind59/aws-ssm-config/README.md

 ## Development setup

-The project was created and built with Yarn, so please it too for development.
+The project was created and built with Yarn, so please use it too for development.
 Install dependencies :

 ```sh